cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 The initial imported support file can be configured to another file or turned off completely using the [supportFile](/guides/references/configuration#Folders-Files) configuration.

-This file runs **before** every single spec file.
-We do this purely as a convenience mechanism so you don't have to import this file in every single one of your spec files.

-::testing-type-specific-option{file=partials/support-file-test-type.md}

-The support file is a great place to put reusable behavior such as [custom commands](/api/cypress-api/custom-commands) or global overrides that you want applied and available to all of your spec files.

 From your support file you can `import` or `require` other files to keep things organized.

-We automatically seed an example support file for each configured testing type, which has several commented out examples.

 You can define behaviors in a `before` or `beforeEach` within any of the `cypress/support` files: